-Resident Big Game (including turkey) Licenses are issued by application and a lottery drawing.
+Resident Big Game licenses (including turkey) are issued by application and a lottery drawing.
 Resident archery and Mentored licenses are unlimited for deer, antelope and turkey.
-Black Hills Deer, East River Deer, West River Deer, and Prairie Antelope license are unlimited for landowners hunting their own land (if they do not already possess a license for that respective season).
+Black Hills Deer, East River Deer, West River Deer, and Prairie Antelope licenses are unlimited for landowners hunting their own land (if they do not already possess a license that allows the harvest of a buck, for that respective season).
 Big game licenses also allow the licensee to hunt prairie dog, jackrabbit, gopher, ground squirrel, crow, porcupine, marmot, red fox, grey fox, coyotes, skunks, opossum, and other unprotected species through Jan.
 31. For a big game license to be valid to hunt these species, the licensee must retain the top portion of the big game license.